 A: All teachers who teach the student, with the support of a Special Education Resource Teacher (SERT).

-A: Typically, at each reporting period, which is often three terms in elementary schools and four terms (two per semester) in secondary schools.
+A: Typically, in elementary schools at the start of each school year and then after the February report card.
+In semestered secondary schools, IEPs are typically revised at or by the start of each semester.
 However, assessment is continuous and IEPs are working documents that can be revised at any time, particularly when the student meets learning expectations or is having great difficulty.
 See our Individual Education Plans section for more information.

 A: Students who have an IEP with accommodations only have their progress reported on the regular Provincial Report card, just as all other students do, without checking the IEP box.
 Students on Modified Programs also have their progress indicated on the Provincial Report Card, but he IEP box is checked for each subject that is modified.
 Teachers must use a statement at the beginning of the comment box to indicate that achievement is in respect to the IEP-modified learning expectations.
 Alternative Programming is reported on either a school board-generated alternative report card template or the Ontario Ministry of Education Provincial Report Card Addendum.
 See the section on IEP Reporting.